mdyzma/mdyzma.github.io/_posts/2017-06-07-social-media-analysis - part I.md

 }
 {% endhighlight %}

 Another file, we will need is `Procfile`.
 It instructs Heroku platform how to run our app.
 Because Heroku allows to deploy php, js, java, ruby and python applications, we have to be specific what software should be used by platform.
-We have t be specific also about the location of our running function.
+We have to be specific also about the location of our running function.
 We do not need development server on Heroku, therefore we will point it to the place, where WSGI will pick up code execution.

 {% highlight bash %}
 # Procfile - uses gunicorn to launch python app

-web: gunicorn md_analytics.app:create_app\(\)
+web: gunicorn app.app:create_app\(\)

 # launching app:
 # $ heroku local